 Interview: Thierry Tanoh

-THIERRY TANOH: With innovations in technology, such as mobile and internet banking, and with attendant changes in regulation, with agency banking as an example, this is probably the most exciting time in recent history for African banks to rapidly increase the banking penetration in hereto unprofitable territories.
+THIERRY TANOH: With innovations in technology, such as mobile and internet banking, and given changes in regulation, with agency banking as an example, this is probably the most exciting time in recent history for African banks to increase the banking penetration in hereto unprofitable territories.
 Resistance to change is the most common obstacle faced in the push to encourage the African community to move their savings away from their homes and into the vaults.
-The need to have cash constantly to meet simple needs has been an impediment to people who should traditionally be willing to put their cash in banks.
+The need to have cash to meet simple needs has been an impediment to people who should be willing to put their cash in banks.

 To what extent is providing intra-African trade financing an attractive opportunity for banks?

 TANOH: Our geographic footprint means that we are on both the sender and receiver side of many transactions that occur within African trade corridors.
 With African intra-regional trade at less than 15%, compared to over 80% in the EU and North American Free Trade Agreement, there is room for growth, and we will continue to position ourselves to facilitate these exchanges.

 How can increasing demand for trade finance and asset management services be harnessed?